Azure/lza-oracle/docs/wiki/oracle-disaster-recovery-exadata v2.md

 For backup of databases, it is recommended to leverage managed backups, storing backup data to OCI Object Storage.

 ## Additional Considerations

 - Use Infrastructure-as-Code to deploy the initial Oracle Database@Azure instance and VM Clusters.
 This will enable you to easily replicate the same deployment to a disaster recovery site and minimize the risk of human errors.
 - Use Infrastructure-as-Code to deploy databases in Oracle Cloud Infrastructure.
 This will enable you to easily replicate the same deployment and will minimize the risk of human errors.
 - Test failover and switchback operations to ensure that you can execute them in a real disaster scenario.
 Automate failover and switchback operations as much as possible to minimize the risk of human errors.

+## Summary of resiliency against different failure types
+There are three primary types of failure: single component failure, data center failure, and regional failure.
+The Maximum Availability Architecture (MAA) for Oracle Database on Azure outlines the Recovery Point Objective (RPO) and Recovery Time Objective (RTO) for each failure scenario.
+These objectives are thoroughly [documented and maintained by Oracle Cloud Infrastructure (OCI)](https://docs.oracle.com/en/database/oracle/oracle-database/19/haiad/) to ensure robust resiliency and continuity in the face of various failure types.

 ## Next steps

 ### Oracle Maximum Availability Architecture for Oracle Database@Azure